genropy/genropy_saved/docs/genro/bag/bagOne.rst

 		>>> print second
 		Paul

-	This feature is very useful when a Bag has several values with the same label, because the :meth:`gnr.core.gnrbag.Bag.getItem` method returns only the first value tagged with the argument label.
+	This feature is very useful when a Bag has several values with the same label, because the :meth:`getItem` method returns only the first value tagged with the argument label.
 This means that the only way to access values with a duplicated label is by index:

 		>>> print beatles.getItem('member')
 		John